GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/network-quota-monitoring/deploy-cloud-function/README.md

-# Network Dashboard Discovery via Cloud Function
+# Network Quota Monitoring via Cloud Function

 This simple Terraform setup allows deploying the [discovery tool for the Network Dashboard](../src/) to a Cloud Function, triggered by a schedule via PubSub.